-There have been lots of teasers on classic granny squares and join-as-you-go crochet tutorials, but the day is finally here — I finished my granny square contrast blanket and am going to share the pattern/tutorial with you, dear readers!
+There have been lots of teasers on classic granny squares and join-as-you-go crochet tutorials, but the day is finally here — I finished my granny square crochet blanket and am going to share the pattern/tutorial with you, dear readers!

 If you’re a beginning crocheter, or someone who has never tackled a large project, this afghan is an excellent place to start.
 It only uses two colors, and is made by joining together a bunch of large granny squares.
 I found that the larger sized granny squares help to make a big project like an afghan feel like lots of smaller projects, which makes you feel accomplished.